etran04/SuperOMNI-iBeacon/README.md

 <br> 3) Implemented a linear regression algorithm.
 Current taking a set of k data points to calculate a more accurate rssi value to base the new volume off of.
 Polls for one second after, creating a new best fit line to approximate the next volume level.

 Currently implementing and working on:
-<br>2) Figuring out what initial volume would be best to start at.
+<br>1) Figuring out what initial volume would be best to start at.
+<br>2) Need to figure out how to associated each iBeacon to a speaker, rather than hardcoding each iBeacon (UUID, major, minor) to a particular speaker name.
+<br>3) Linear regression algorithm can still be spotty through depending on the environment we're in.
+<br>4) In the first k seconds, we need to approximate the best volume to start playing at, rather than wait the entire k seconds.